 Cheung, I.W.Y. and Li-Chan, E.C.Y.
 2010.
 Angiotensin-I converting enzyme inhibitory activity and bitterness of enzymatically-produced hydrolysates of shrimp (Pandalopsis dispar) processing byproducts investigated by Taguchi design.
 Food Chemistry 122:1003-1012.

 Samaranayaka, A.G.P., Kitts, D.D. and Li-Chan, E.C.Y.
 2010.
 Antioxidative and angiotensin-I-converting enzyme inhibitory potential of a Pacific hake (Merluccius productus) fish protein hydrolysate subjected to simulated gastrointestinal digestion and Caco-2 cell permeation.
 J. Agric.
 Food Chem.
 58:1535-1542.

-- Isabelle Lacroix (PhD student) – DPP-IV inhibitors from dairy and other food proteins
+- Isabelle Lacroix (PhD 2015) – DPP-IV inhibitors from dairy and other food proteins

 - Imelda Cheung (research technician) – Functional ingredients from food protein hydrolysates

 - Guangtao Meng (research associate) – Functional ingredients from food protein hydrolysates; spectroscopic analysis of food protein systems